-In the back of your exercise book, on a whole page, draw a large number four.
-Around your drawing write down as many facts as you can think of about the number four.
+In the back of your exercise book, on a whole page, draw a large number eight.
+Around your drawing write down as many facts as you can think of about the number eight.

 |Tweet about this starter||Share|

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive